 Sonya Gray-Hunn: Yeah.
-So, I mean, of course the win was to get SB91, the emergency rental assistance [00:24:00] in place speaking from, from our organization to be able to identify the multiple gaps that's within our region.
-Um, especially at the city level and that we're not prepared to fill those gaps when it comes to meeting the needs of our residents, our community members.
-That there's changes that have to be done.
-But I think the overall win is to be able to identify the gaps more concretely and saying, this is how we need to move this is how we need to hold decision makers, accountable of how they roll out programs.
+So, I mean, of course, the win was to get SB91, the emergency rental assistance [00:24:00] in place speaking from, from our organization to be able to identify the multiple gaps that's within our region.
+Um, especially at the city level, and that we're not prepared to fill those gaps when it comes to meeting the needs of our residents, our community members.
+That there are changes that have to be done.
+But I think the overall win is to be able to identify the gaps more concretely and saying, this is how we need to move this is how we need to hold decision-makers, accountable for how they roll out programs.
 Just identifying the gaps in systems and policies, um, around housing was the win.

 Francisco Dueñas: Yeah, that's super helpful.
 Especially when we're talking about a big state like California, right?
 Where the housing crisis looks different in different parts.
 And then you add on top of that, the COVID-19 response, [00:25:00] that's definitely going to be different in different parts of the state.

-Sonya Gray-Hunn: No, just wentto add.
-You know, it's just, you know, the reality that we was not prepare to address the needs of COVID-19 which nobody really was.
-And nobody really seen it coming.
-But knowing that these funds was available, not just one time from the Care Act, but coming, you know, um, rolling out a second time and we still wasn't prepared.
+Sonya Gray-Hunn: No, just went to add.
+You know, it's just, you know, the reality that we were not prepared to address the needs of COVID-19 which nobody really was.
+And nobody really saw it coming.
+But knowing that these funds were available, not just one time from the Care Act, but coming, you know, um, rolling out a second time and we still weren't prepared.

 Francisco Dueñas: [00:29:00] Yeah, that's great.
 So you've got to statewide coalition.
 You've got local regional coalitions and it all adds up to more power.
 Right?
 Ethan, I think your union is statewide across the whole state, correct?